livejs/node-fadecandy/README.md

 ##### fc.config

-Instance of FadeCandy.Configuration.
+Instance of [FadeCandy.Configuration](#fadecandyconfiguration).
 Set or get the configuration values using this object.
-Check out the FadeCandy.Configuration class for more information.
+See the [FadeCandy.Configuration](#fadecandyconfiguration) class for more information.

 ##### fc.clut

-Instance of FadeCandy.ColorLUT.
+Instance of [FadeCandy.ColorLUT](#fadecandycolorlut).
 You can send in a custom Color Look Up Table, or use a default one.
-Check out the FadeCandy.ColorLUT class for more information.
+Check out the [FadeCandy.ColorLUT](#fadecandycolorlut) class for more information.

 ##### fc.usb

-Instance of FadeCandy.USBInterface.
+Instance of [FadeCandy.USBInterface](#fadecandyusbinterface).
 Device information and usb events are available through this object.

 #### Methods